JoyfulDecay/learn-p5js/chapters/shaders/Shaders.md

 Graphics cards have the benefit that they can run code in parallel.
 When rendering a rectangular grid of pixels the CPU will draw one pixel at a time while the graphics card will process every pixel at the same time.
 This can result in faster completion of certain workloads.

+Shaders are part of a 'graphics pipeline'.
+For our purposes we can think of the following steps:
+1. Define the geometry of the scene in Javascript.
+2. Process the geometry with a desired shader in Javascript.
+3. First the 'vertex' shader is run on every vertex in the geometry.
+4. Second the fragment shader is run on every visible pixel of the geometry.

 ## 2D Shader Setup

 To set up a sketch that uses a fragment shader to output 2D graphics requires 3 files.